Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 Land realmDay 3:

-Separation of land from water and population of plants, designating land and sea
+Separation of land and population of plants

 Day 6: